What do my strata fees pay for?

 As a new development, you probably won't have any major repairs for a long time yet.
 Paying your sinking fund levies from the beginning, however, means peace of mind that you’ll be covered when things do pop up.
 They also offer the opportunity to make improvements down the track.

-“Some owners corporations have been saving up for over a decade,” Nicole explains.
+“Some owners corporations have been saving up for over a decade,” Kim explains.
 “Where there hasn’t been a big expense or repair needed, they’ve been able to use the money for improvements instead.
 We recently helped one complex replace its old roof, which was made of concrete tiles, with brand new Colorbond.
 We showed them how much they would save with the new material, which won't need ongoing maintenance, and everyone was happy with the decision."

 3. Special levies